digitranslab/jumpstart/docs/versioned_docs/version-2.35.0/contributing-guide/setup/docker.md

 ## Making changes to the codebase

-If you make any changes to the codebase/pull the latest changes from upstream, the tooljet server container would hot reload the application without you doing anything.
+If you make any changes to the codebase/pull the latest changes from upstream, the jumpstart server container would hot reload the application without you doing anything.

 Caveat:

-1. If the changes include database migrations or new npm package additions in the package.json, you would need to restart the ToolJet server container by running `docker compose restart server`.
+1. If the changes include database migrations or new npm package additions in the package.json, you would need to restart the JumpStart server container by running `docker compose restart server`.

-2. If you need to add a new binary or system library to the container itself, you would need to add those dependencies in `docker/server.Dockerfile.dev` and then rebuild the ToolJet server image.
+2. If you need to add a new binary or system library to the container itself, you would need to add those dependencies in `docker/server.Dockerfile.dev` and then rebuild the JumpStart server image.
 You can do that by running `docker compose build server`.
 Once that completes you can start everything normally with `docker compose up`.

 Example:
-Let's say you need to install the `imagemagick` binary in your ToolJet server's container.
+Let's say you need to install the `imagemagick` binary in your JumpStart server's container.
 You'd then need to make sure that `apt` installs `imagemagick` while building the image.
 The Dockerfile at `docker/server.Dockerfile.dev` for the server would then look something like this:

 ```
 FROM node:18.18.2-buster AS builder